brugadin/go-evo/README.md

 - Unit testing (Jest)
 - Azure Static Web Apps for hosting

+## Run the live app
+You can run the app from any modern browser from [Go Evo](http://go-evo.brugadin.com).
 ## Run the app locally
 ### Install the required packages
 ```